Col. Thomas Faley: A legacy of service

 “It would have been an embarrassing Purple Heart,” Faley said smiling.

-Faley passed away this week at the age 82 after a lifetime of service.
-A graduate of William Penn High School, West Point and later the U.S. Army War College, his military career spanned three decades, from Vietnam to the Pentagon.
+Faley passed away this week at the age of 82 after a lifetime of service.
+A graduate of William Penn High School, West Point, and later the U.S. Army War College, his military career spanned three decades from Vietnam to the Pentagon.

 A decorated serviceman, he was a constant presence at any event honoring local veterans.